How to Cool Your Husband When He’s Angry

 Hold Him Responsible; Don’t Be Co-dependent

 Eddie’s anger got him into trouble at work on a number of occasions.
 He verbally popped off to his boss by contradicting his orders and undermined his leadership by bad-mouthing him to other employees.
 When he was put on probation, his wife secretly went to see his boss, “I’m sorry for Eddie’s displays of anger,” she said.
 “It’s really my fault.
 I haven’t been the best wife I can be, and the kids have been on his nerves lately.
 If you’ll just forgive him, I’ll try to turn things around at home so this won’t happen again.”
-Eddie’s boss was sympathetic and rescinded the probation.Again Eddie’s expression of anger pushed the wrong buttons at work, and he was placed on probation for a second time.
+Eddie’s boss was sympathetic and rescinded the probation.Again Eddie’s expression of anger pushed the wrong buttons at work, and he was placed on probation for the second time.
 His wife pleaded with his boss to give him a second chance, which he refused to do.
 Within days Eddie’s angry words cost him his job.If your husband’s anger gets him into trouble in any way, you are not responsible to cover for him or take the rap for him.
 Doing so only allows the problem to continue; it never stops the problem.
 Only when we allow someone to face the consequences of his behavior will he begin to see that he’s responsible for making changes in the way he behaves.

 Give to Him; Don’t Withhold from Him